 There are two main reasons to utilize an ankle brace.
 One reason is to prevent injury from occurring while doing physical activities or while doing strenuous work.
 Another time when an ankle brace may be necessary is when you are recovering from an injury and to prevent further injury once an injury has occurred.
-The ankle itself is not actually just a bone; it is comprised of a potion of the lower leg bone along with muscles and tendons, which attach to your foot.
+The ankle itself is not actually just a bone; it is comprised of a portion of the lower leg bone along with muscles and tendons, which attach to your foot.
 Since the ankle is mainly muscle tissue and tendons, it can be easily injured during activity.

-The only question left now is will your insurance assist in payment for the Delco CL-301?
+The only question left now is will your insurance assist in payment for the Delco Accord?
 To find out, simply complete our Qualify Through Insurance form and one of our Patient Care Representatives will review your insurance information and contact you to discuss coverage and options.
 Many insurance plans will cover an ankle brace if it is deemed medically necessary.
 To begin your journey of obtaining the Delco CL-301 ankle brace, start by talking to your healthcare provider and having an assessment completed.

 If you have any questions regarding your need for an ankle brace, give Aeroflow Healthcare a call at 844-686-5539.